 The Peackock (formerly The Londonderry Arms)

-Designed by HTD Hedley and built 1901-02, this pub stands on a junction between what were three main roads around Sunderland, and as such was an awkward site, leading to the usual design of the building.
+Designed by HTD Hedley and built 1901-02, this pub stands on a junction between what were three main roads around Sunderland.
+There has been a public house on this site for centuries when this busy junction meant that it was home to the village’s principal inn.
+The oldest recorded name for this is Peacock Inn, and on the Rain’s Eye Plan it is marked as ‘Mr Wilson’s Premises’.
+When this site was redeveloped in the early 20th century, this once-ideal location proved to be an awkward site, leading to the usual design of the building as it follows the ancient layout of the junction of the three roads.
 It was designed to reflect the style of the court house, police station and fire station and so was designed in a subdued Baroque style.
 However, because of the unusual shape of the building, Hedley designed each of the three facades of the building to be different.
 This is most noticeable in the setting of the doors, but also the roof line.
 The triangular shape is softened by the rounded turrets at the north and west corners which frame the façade that faces the courts and fire station.

 The pub was take over by the MAC Trust in 2016 and re-opened in May 2017 as The Peacock.
-This change of name reflects an older name for the pub which occupied this site in the early part of the 19th century.
+This change of name reflects the older name for the pub.

 The old police station and magistrates’ court